-Cy5-NHS Ester is a bright, photostable, and pH insensitive fluorescent dye that enables simple and efficient Cy5 fluorescent labeling of any primary amine-containing macromolecule.
-They are excited to about 98% of maximum with a krypton/argon laser (647 nm line) or to about 63% of maximum with a helium/neon laser (633 nm line).
-NHS activated esters react efficiently with primary amino groups (-NH2) forming stable amide bonds.
+Cy3-NHS Ester is a bright, photostable, and pH insensitive fluorescent dye that enables simple and efficient Cy3 fluorescent labeling of antibodies, proteins and any other primary amine-containing macromolecule.
+Cy3 labeled antibodies, proteins, peptides or other primary amine-containing biopolymers give less background than TAMRA or most other fluorophores.
+N-Hydroxysuccinimide (NHS) activated esters react efficiently with primary amino groups (-NH2) forming stable amide bonds.
+Most proteins can be labeled at multiple amine containing sites, including the epsilon amino group of lysine or the N-terminus.
 When labeling antibodies or other proteins with Cy dyes, the brightest conjugates have dye/protein ratios ranging from 4-12(1), depending on the specific applications.
 High ratios can increase non-specific background, loss of antibody binding affinity, and/or lead to aggregation.
 For this reason, optimal labeling ratios should be experimentally verified for any given applications.